Skip to main content

 "challenge_ts": timestamp, // timestamp of the challenge (ISO format yyyy-MM-dd'T'HH:mm:ssZZ)

-"hostname": string, // the hostname of the site where the challenge was solved
+"hostname": string, // the hostname of the site where the challenge was passed

 "credit": true|false, // optional: deprecated field